PyroId/PyroPython/docs/configuration.rst

         The default value of *header* keyword is 0, implying that the variable names should be given in the first row of the .csv - file.

-.. py:data:: obejctive (optional, Default: mse)
+.. py:data:: objective (optional, Default: mse)

         Type of objective function
 .. py:data:: plots (optional)

-        List of plots to be drawn
+        List of plots to be drawn.
+See the section :ref:`Plotting` for more information.
+        :noindex:

-.. py:data:: optimizer_name
+.. py:data:: optimizer_name (default: 'skopt')

-        Name of the optimizer
+        Name of the optimizer.
+See :ref:`Optimizers` for more information.

 .. py:data:: optimizer (optional)

         Optimizer options.
 Curretly only supported for scikit-optimize.
 This is